fleetdm/fleet/docs/Using Fleet/Audit-logs.md

 ## enabled_windows_mdm

-Windows MDM features are not ready for production and are currently in development.
-These features are disabled by default.
 Generated when a user turns on MDM features for all Windows hosts (servers excluded).

 This activity does not contain any detail fields.

 ## disabled_windows_mdm

-Windows MDM features are not ready for production and are currently in development.
-These features are disabled by default.
 Generated when a user turns off MDM features for all Windows hosts.

 This activity does not contain any detail fields.